data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-rfftn)=
 ### rfftn(a, /, *, s=None, axes=None, norm='backward')

 Computes the n-dimensional discrete Fourier transform for real-valued input.
+The expected behavior includes a round-trip transform using the inverse function, `irfftn(rfftn(a), s=a.shape) == a` within numerical accuracy.

 #### Parameters